Will Amber Heard act again? A look at actor’s scheduled films amid Johnny Depp trial

 Heard is said to have lost $50m (£38.2m) in earnings as a result of the scandal surrounding Depp dispute

-Johnny Depp’s defamation trial against ex-wife Amber Heard is currently in its sixth and final week of proceedings.
+The jury began deliberations on 27 May in Johnny Depp’s defamation trial against ex-wife Amber Heard.

 Depp is suing Heard for $50m (£38.2m), alleging that Heard implied that he abused her in a 2018 Washington Post op-ed about domestic violence.